“Why family therapy… because it deals with family pain.” – Virginia Satir

 As the different types of therapy described above show, a family therapist may be called upon to take on many different roles.
 These many roles require a family therapist to undergo a great deal of training, formal education, and testing to ensure that the therapist is up to the task.

-While therapists may have differing methods and preferred treatment techniques, they must all have at least a minimum level of experience with the treatment of:
+While therapists may have different methods and preferred treatment techniques, they must all have at least a minimum level of experience with the treatment of:

 - Child and adolescent behavioral problems